 The QoS facility includes an additional coordination function called HCF that is usable only in QoS network configurations.
-The HCF shall be implemented in all QoS STAs except mesh STAs.
-Instead, mesh STAs implement the MCF.
+The HCF shall be implemented in all QoS STAs except mesh STAs and HE STAs.
+Instead, mesh STAs implement the MCF and HE STAs implement the MUCF.
 The HCF combines functions from the DCF and PCF with some enhanced, QoS-specific mechanisms and frame subtypes to allow a uniform set of frame exchange sequences to be used for QoS data transfers during both the CP and CFP.
 The HCF uses both a contention based channel access method, called the enhanced distributed channel access (EDCA) mechanism for contention based transfer and a controlled channel access, referred to as the HCF controlled channel access (HCCA) mechanism, for contention free transfer.

 A STA may obtain a TXOP using one or both of the channel access mechanisms specified in 10.22 (HCF).
 If a TXOP is obtained using the contention based channel access, it is defined as EDCA TXOP.
 If a TXOP is obtained using the controlled channel access, it is defined as HCCA TXOP.
 If an HCCA TXOP is obtained due to a QoS (+)CF-Poll frame from the HC, the TXOP is defined as a polled TXOP.